gregates/gregates.github.io/content/pmtud.md

 could be accomplished with a single kernel setting: `ip_no_pmtu_disc = 1` means *stop doing path MTU discovery, and unset "don't fragment"*.

-*Et voilà!* Astute readers will notice, however, that this solution ignores the networking team's point #1, which they insisted on quite emphatically.
+*Et voilà!* Astute readers will notice that this solution ignores the networking team's point #1, which they insisted on quite emphatically.
 Avoiding fragmentation for TCP segments is, after all, the whole point of PMTUD.
 For UDP, however, avoiding fragmentation requires application-level support, since the protocol has no mechanism for sending a datagram in multiple segments.